How to pay international contractors in India

 Apr 13, 2023

-Global companies hire independent contractors in India to tap into the country’s skilled workforce.
+Global companies choose to hire independent contractors in India to tap into the country’s skilled workforce.
 But when it’s time to pay them, what steps do you need to take to comply with all of India's complex labor and tax laws?

-Step #1: Classify your workers in India
+Step #1: Classify your workers

 Classifying Indian workers correctly is crucial.
 Misclassifying employees as contractors can result in steep fines, back pay on entitlements, and maybe even jail time from Indian courts.